MR-GREEN1337/cassandra/README.md

 The `/data-agent` directory contains the Python agent used to populate the TiDB database.
 If you want to run it yourself to add more data:

 1. Navigate to the directory: `cd data-agent`
-2. Install dependencies: `uv pip install -r requirements.txt`
+2. Install dependencies: `uv sync`
 3. Set up your `.env` file with `TAVILY_API_KEY` and `GOOGLE_API_KEY`.
 4. Download the TiDB CA certificate into this directory as `ca.pem`.
 5. Run the agent: `uv run main.py`